 First and foremost, you need to find out if the state you live in requires a bartending license.
-Many will claim to avoid getting a bartender’s license because it’s “not legally necessary”.
-These people are not entirely correct, as one should always consider it.
-States have different laws from each other, and when it comes to bartending it’s no different.
+Many will claim to avoid getting a bartender’s license because it’s “not legally necessary.”
+These people are not entirely correct, as some states have different laws from each other, and when it comes to bartending it’s no different.

 There are in fact states that require bartending licenses.

 As a helpful guide, these states all require bartending licenses for bartenders to serve alcohol: